Promi Big Brother: Live stream

 During the first season, there was a live stream during commercial breaks and a 2-hour live stream on Sky Deutschland after the show broadcast on Sat.1.
 From the second season, a 24-hour live stream from various providers (Season 2: Maxdome, Season 3: Sky Deutschland, Season 4: Bild) was offered.
 Since the fifth season, no live stream is available.
+A live stream will return for season 11 on Joyn.

 Web shows

 During the first season, the web show was hosted by Etienne Gardé and Nils Bomhoff, and during the second season by Cindy aus Marzahn and Ingo Wohlfeil.
 For the third and fourth seasons, the web show was hosted by Aaron Troschke alone.
 The web show during the fifth season was again hosted by Aaron Troschke, but this time with Melissa Khalaj.
 From the sixth season, Troschke hosted again the web show alone.

 Since the seventh season Raffaela "Raffa" Zollo presents the IGTV coverage from the Promi Big Brother Instagram account.

 During the sixth season, for the first time, a four-part reality documentary titled Promi Big Brother – Der Tag danach (The day after) is available online.